Konrad Fünfstück

 Konrad Fünfstück (born 7 October 1980) is a German football manager and former player.
-He manages Werder Bremen's reserves.
+He manages the Liechtenstein national football team.

 His first major role was the job as the first team manager of 1.
 FC Kaiserslautern.
-He held this role from September 2015 when he replaced Kosta Runjaic until he was released in May 2016.
+He held this role from September 2015 when he replaced Kosta Runjaić until he was released in May 2016.
 He next managed Swiss Super League side FC Wil.

 Managerial career

 Early career

 Initially, Fünfstück worked at VfB Pößneck having ended his playing career due to injury.
 At Pößneck, he was the kids team manager.
 In July 2002, he left VfB Pößneck to join SpVgg Greuther Fürth as the youth team manager.
 He stayed as the manager until 2006, when he became Fürth's youth director.
-Albeit taking charge of the youth team once more in 2010, Fünfstück remained in this post until June 2011, when he once again moved upstairs to become the new manager of SpVgg Greuther Fürth II.
+He took charge of the youth team once more in 2010 and remained in this post until June 2011, when he once again moved upwards to become the new manager of SpVgg Greuther Fürth II.

 This was the post he remained in until the end of 2012.
 During his time with Fürth II, they played in the Regionalliga Bayern.